mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-gs.md

 When emails are sent using a new platform, Internet service providers (ISPs) are suspicious of IP addresses that are not recognized.
 If large volumes of emails are suddenly sent, the ISPs often mark them as spam.

-To avoid being marked as spam, you can progressively increase the volume sent using IP warmup plan feature.
-A new option in the **[!UICONTROL Administration]** menu allows you to do it more smoothly instead of creating complex daily journeys.
+To avoid being marked as spam, you can progressively increase the volume sent using the IP warmup plan feature.
+This new option in the **[!UICONTROL Administration]** menu allows you to do it more easily in a consolidated way instead of creating complex daily journeys.
 This should ensure smooth development of the start-up phase and enable you to reduce the overall rate of invalid addresses.

 >[!NOTE]
 >